daria-tolmacheva/grass-wind-sim/Plan.md

 4. Initial implementation of Grass class and tests for it.

 ## Week 2
+Didn't have much time this week
+1. Research math for the wind simulation and grass blade deformation

+## Week 3

 TBD

-1. Basic OpenGL app?
-2. More of the math constraints and properties of grass blades? (implementation and testing)
+1. More of the math constraints and properties of grass blades? (implementation and testing)
-3. ??
+2. ??

+## Week 4
+TBD

+1. Basic OpenGL visualisation?
+2. Basic Qt app to host OpenGL vis